 photo copyright: Geoff Plumb https://plumbloco.smugmug.com

-Expect an unveiling of a commissioned mural, music, performances along the lines of a usual Patch event, but railway themed!
+Expect an unveiling of a railway themed commissioned mural, music, performances along the lines of a usual Patch event, but railway themed!
+The mural is a series of three such murals.

-We need some help, we are looking for electronic music acts that can evoke the atmosphere of the golden days of steam, how the land the park occupies may have felt like.
-We will use projections and lighting to help transport the audience.
+Look out for electronic music acts that will evoke the atmosphere of the golden days of steam and how the land the park occupies may have felt like.
+We will use projections using equipment kindly loaned from The Sallis Benney Theatre and lighting to help transport the audience.
 We are making some recordings of locals who remember the railway and that have consented for use in the performances.
 These will be posted asap on soundcloud for use in the performances as samples.

-if you know of anyone who has any stories around the branch line and who is willing to be interviewed, then we are interested in that.
+If you know of anyone who has any stories around the branch line and who is willing to be interviewed, then we are interested in that.
+Some have already been made and are available at http://patchfest.news/railwayinterviews

 Here's a local band that have made a track in the spirit..